 No, "minecraftkidgamer69" is not a good password.

 Passwords are important if you didn't know already.
 Everyone has at least a single password unless you've never used a web service in your life.
-Now I really don't give a shit if you decide to use "
+Now I really don't care if you decide to use "

-random28" or something like that as a password.
+p@ssw0rd" or something like that as a password.
 But if you didn't know already, passwords get cracked easily and very quickly using something called a computer.
-These bad boys can crack an 8 character password within minutes.
+And these bad boys can crack an 8 character password within minutes.

 Don't worry, there's plenty of ways to fix your simple passwords.
 Now here I'll give you some tips down below on what you should and not do.
-Because there's lots of different types of authentication these days.
-So I'll be going over stuff like Password Managers, Biometric Passwords and just plain how to make a good password
+Because there's lots of different types of authentication.
+So I'll be going over stuff like Password Managers, Biometric Passwords and just plain how to make a good password.